trentnbauer/agg/README.md

 Our main GitHub is private but there are some files we wish to share with the public that are stored here instead, such as Compose files* and game server configs.

 ## Support
-We do provide some support, you can reach us on [Discord](https://discord.agamersgrind.com)
+We do provide minimal support, you can reach us on [Discord](https://discord.agamersgrind.com)

 *The compose files stored here are not our production files and may need to be tweaked for your use-case.
 They may also not be current vs our infrastructure.